marcc1875/Web-Programming/README.md

 I have added some divisions to allow for JQuery in Version 3 of add.js to be used on them.

+# Version 7 - index.html

+I have added another division with some basic code that will manipulated by AJAX in the javaScript file.

 # Initial Commit - styles.css

 I have commited an external css sheet that will link with index.html to apply and edit the style of the website